gnicol/GitSwarm/perforce_swarm/doc-ee/integration/saml.md

 At a minimum the IdP *must* provide a claim containing the user's email address, using claim name 'email' or 'mail'.
 The email is used to automatically generate the GitSwarm EE username.
-GitLab also uses claims with name 'name', 'first_name', 'last_name' (see [the omniauth-saml gem](https://github.com/PracticallyGreen/omniauth-saml/blob/master/lib/omniauth/strategies/saml.rb) for supported claims).
+GitSwarm EE also uses claims with name 'name', 'first_name', 'last_name' (see [the omniauth-saml gem](https://github.com/PracticallyGreen/omniauth-saml/blob/master/lib/omniauth/strategies/saml.rb) for supported claims).